taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [awesome-gpt](https://github.com/awesome-gptx/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.

 **Prompts**
- * [code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
+ * [LLM-Prompt-Library](https://github.com/abilzerian/llm-prompt-library) - Advanced Code and Text Manipulation Prompts for Various LLMs.
+Suitable for GPT-4, Claude, Llama3, Gemini, and other high-performance open-source LLMs.

 **Chatbots**
- * [gpt-assistant-android](https://github.com/skythinker616/gpt-assistant-android) - 免费的ChatGPT API的安卓语音助手，可用音量键唤起并进行语音交流，支持联网、Vision拍照识图、提问模板等功能 | A free ChatGPT API voice assistant for Android, activated via volume keys for voice interaction, supporting features such as network connectivity, Vision photo recognition, and question templates.
+ * [gpt-home](https://github.com/judahpaul16/gpt-home) - ChatGPT at home!
+Basically a better Google Nest Hub or Amazon Alexa home assistant.
+Built on the Raspberry Pi using the OpenAI API.

+**CLIs**
+ * [chatAir](https://github.com/flyun/chatair) - ☁️A native Android client for OpenAI and Gemini ☁️OpenAI 和 Gemini 的原生安卓客户端

+**NLP**
+ * [ChatIE](https://github.com/cocacola-lab/chatie) - The online version is temporarily unavailable because we cannot afford the key.
+You can clone and run it locally.
+Note: we set defaul openai key.
+If keys exceed plan and are invalid, please tell us.
+The response speed depends on openai. ( sometimes, the official is too crowded and slow)

+**Langchain**
+ * [LLamaTuner](https://github.com/jianzhnie/llamatuner) - Easy and Efficient Finetuning  LLMs.
+(Supported LLama, LLama2, LLama3, Qwen,  Baichuan, GLM , Falcon) 大模型高效量化训练+部署.

+**Openai**
+ * [chatgpt-adapter](https://github.com/bincooo/chatgpt-adapter) - 集成了openai-api、bing、gemini、coze、绘画 多款AI的聊天接口适配到 OpenAI API 标准接口服务端。

-_Updated on May 27, 2024_ (A total of 1558 repositories listed.)
+_Updated on May 29, 2024_ (A total of 1564 repositories listed.)

 ## Table of contents